ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

    `field(INP,  "@asyn(PLC, $(MEMORY_ADDRESS), 5.0) FINS_DM_READ")`

 This should be used by mbbi and bi records and also longin records that read 16 bit signed integers from 0 to 32767 or unsigned 16 bit integers.
 The asynInt32 interface provides support for 32 bit integers, and the `FINS_DM_READ` command asks the PLC for a 16 bit integer, which is then put into a 32 bit integer in the driver.
-When that is done, the number is left padded with 8 zeroes, which means it will lose its sign if it is signed and be read as a positive numeber.
+When that is done, the number is left padded with 8 zeroes, which means it will lose its sign if it is signed and be read as a positive number.
 Therefore, records that need to read negative integers should not use this pattern.

 2. `field(DTYP, "asynInt16ArrayIn")`